bvisonl/redis-seer/README.md

 A standalone Redis proxy with keepalive and master failover support.

-> :warning: This is currently just a proof of concept and it came up from an exercise I wanted to do because I was not able to find a simple Redis proxy/HA that worked for standalone environments that supported both balancing and failover (like how AWS ElastiCache works).
+> :warning: This is currently just a proof of concept and it came up from an exercise I wanted to do because I was not able to find a simple Redis proxy/HA that worked for standalone environments that supported both balancing and failover (like how AWS ElastiCache Non-cluster works).
 I am pretty sure that additional impact in performance will show up when performing benchmarks but if it's something tolerable then I might consider using this in production for non-cluster and non-sentinel environments.

 <div style="text-align:center"><img src="./doc/diagrams/redis-seer-sample.png"></div>